#MySQL

 -- Create prefix index

--- Don't index small tables
+-- Choose appropriate prefix length-- Don't index small tables

 -- Don't index columns with low cardinality (few unique values)